 One of the first accessories I brought for my 2018 MT07 was bar-end mirrors.
-There is a huge range of different types and styles available so it basically comes down to the style and shape you like.
+There is a huge range of different types and styles available so it basically comes down to the style and shapes you like.

 The only proven way to mount some generic bar-end mirrors is to use the Yamaha Rhinomoto bar ends.
-These have a 22mm (7/8 inch) turned down section to attach your mirrors.
+These have a 22mm (7/8 inch) turned-down section to attach your mirrors.
 They also have M16 threads, to suit the FZ, FZR, XSR, and MT range of motorcycles.

 So if you want to do it right the first time you are going to have to get some extra accessories to make it work.